paulchrisluke/shinta-mani-wild/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

-## We'd love your help making MEREDITH better
+## We'd love your help making WHY NOT EARTH better

-There are a lot of ways you can contribute to making MEREDITH better!
-You can report bugs and feature requests or ideally become an ongoing participant in the MEREDITH Project community and contribute code to the open source project.
+There are a lot of ways you can contribute to making WHY NOT EARTH better!
+You can report bugs and feature requests or ideally become an ongoing participant in the WHY NOT EARTH Project community and contribute code to the open source project.

-We enthusiastically welcome new contributors to the MEREDITH Project **_even if you have no experience being part of an open source project_**.
+We enthusiastically welcome new contributors to the WHY NOT EARTH Projects **_even if you have no experience being part of an open source project_**.

-If you're new to **contributing to the MEREDITH open source project**, sign up for our [Discord](https://discord.gg/EBpyFM3) and say Hi!
+If you're new to **contributing to the WHY NOT EARTH open source project**, sign up for our [Discord](https://discord.gg/EBpyFM3) and say Hi!

 ## License